kaaziee/kaaziee/README.md

 # Hey, I'm Kaazie!

-Im an pentester and programmer.
+I'm an pentester and programmer.

 I make bots and tools for hackers and pentesters.

 I am currently still in school and I have a part time job.

-When i have free time I play games and go out with friends.
+When I have free time I play games and go out with friends.

 In the future I would like to help people with projects in cybersecurity but i'm also interested in projects not related to cybersecurity.